A Diagnostic Benchmark for Sweden-Related Factual Knowledge: Experimental Setup

 \paragraph{Prompts} We prepend a brief instruction to each prompt: “\textit{Give a short answer to the following question.}” For Swedish question–answer pairs, the models are prompted in Swedish; for the English translations, they are prompted in English.\footnote{Note that the performance may improve using English even for Swedish questions, but this would be unnatural as we want to evaluate target-language performance (compare \citet{poelman-lhoneux-2025-roles}).}

 \paragraph{Metrics} As described in Section~\ref{sec:dataset_description}, the answers in our dataset were designed to be minimal, allowing recall to serve as a reasonable approximation of model performance without relying on less interpretable or reproducible methods such as BERTScore \citep{Zhang2020BERTScore} or LLM-as-a-judge \citep{NEURIPS2023_91f18a12}.
 To compute the scores, texts are lowercased and punctuation removed.
 We use three basic metrics: exact match (EM), token-level F1, and recall.
-In addition, we measure the recall-based cross-lingual consistency in two setups: \begin{itemize} \item en $\mid$ sv: How often the correct English answer is recalled given that the correct Swedish answer is recalled for the same sample. \item sv $\mid$ en: How often the correct Swedish answer is recalled given a correct English answer. \end{itemize} This can be considered a simplified version of the RankC metric proposed by \citet{qi-etal-2023-cross} where we only consider the single most likely candidate.
+In addition, we measure the recall-based cross-lingual consistency in two setups: \textit{en $\mid$ sv}, that is, how often the correct English answer is recalled given that the correct Swedish answer is recalled for the same sample, and vice versa, \textit{sv $\mid$ en}, how often the correct Swedish answer is recalled given a correct English answer.